Companies look for more fairness as China eyes legal reforms at key meeting

 None of the recent barrage of anti-trust cases against foreign companies operating in China are known to have been challenged in local courts.

-The new programs allow judges to make judgments without getting approval from the court’s chief justice, who may not have had anything to do with the case.
+The new programmes allow judges to make judgements without getting approval from the court’s chief justice, who may not have had anything to do with the case.

 Courts will also be funded by the province or even the central government rather than from local-level budgets as part of the trial.